haokeyingxiao/haoke/coding-guidelines/core/unit-tests.md

 # Unit tests

 Unit tests are an essential part of our software.
-The Shopware product grows and grows, the release cycles become shorter and shorter, more and more developers work with the software.
+The Haoke product grows and grows, the release cycles become shorter and shorter, more and more developers work with the software.

 **Therefore it is important that all functionalities and services are fully unit tested.**